strake/x86-64bit.hs/README.md

 # x86-64

-The primary goal of x86-64bit is to provide a lightweight assembler for machine generated 64 bit x86 assembly instructions.
+The primary goal of x86-64 is to provide a lightweight assembler for machine generated 64 bit x86 assembly instructions.

 Features:

 -   The size of operands are statically checked.
-For example, exchanging @rax@ with @eax@ raises a compile time error rather than a code-generation time error.
+For example, exchanging `rax` with `eax` raises a compile time error rather than a code-generation time error.
 -   Immediate values are automatically converted to smaller size if possible.
 -   De Bruijn indices are used instead of named labels
 -   Quickcheck tests: You can quickcheck your x86 processor!
 Please report failures, there is a higher chance that the error is this library rather than in your processor.